fetlife/simple_unique_jobs/README.md

   enqueued again.
 Default 0 (disabled).
 - `running`: (seconds) how long a job can run before it can be executed again.
   Default 0 (disabled).
+- `timeout`: (boolean) when set, the `running` timeout will be applied, and an exception will be raised if the job takes too long.
+Default false.

 Example: